Lee and Karen Duquette,

 OR

-please continue on to travel adventures of the two RV Gypsies Visit sites in the order they happened, continue on to Grouse Mountain, a refuge for endangered wildlife, fabulous views of Vancouver, chainsaw sculptures and more.
+please continue on to travel adventures of the two RV Gypsies Visit sites in the order they happened, continue on to Grouse Mountain in 2009, a refuge for endangered wildlife, fabulous views of Vancouver, chainsaw sculptures and more.